 Mallorca’s beach clubs take a day of sunbathing and relaxing to a new level.
 Expect stylish surroundings, comfy loungers, cool restaurant and bar, and other facilities.
 Some offer a pool, massages and other treatments, chill-out music and more.

-Escape the crowds and check out Palma’s Purobeach, Purobeach Illetas and Las Terrazas in Illetes, Bardot at Gran Meliá de Mar, UM Beach House in Puerto Portals or Cala Llamp’s Gran Folies Beach Club, or the conveniently located Mood Beach Club.
+Escape the crowds and check out Palma’s Purobeach, Purobeach Illetas and Las Terrazas in Illetes, Bardot at Gran Meliá de Mar, UM Beach House in Puerto Portals or Cala Llamp’s Gran Folies Beach Club.

 2. Attend music concerts on the island